Greaton-Medical/greaton-website/README.md

-Static site — prepared for WordPress integration.
+Static site for Greaton Medical - prepared for WordPress integration.